jesusvillalobos1/tf_microblog/test-servers/README.md

 * Install [Vagrant](https://www.vagrantup.com/downloads).
+    * For Windows hosts only: because windows is *special*, you will need to install the vagrant VBox Guest plugin: `vagrant plugin install vagrant-vbguest`.

 * Clone this repo, go to this directory, run `vagrant up`.
 * test the repo using `vagrant ssh`.